About the Artist

 Steven Kean Surf Artist / Printmaker | North Shore of Oahu, HI

-A Pennsylvania native residing on the North Shore of O’ahu since 2008, Steven Kean is an artist working primarily in the woodcut method of relief printmaking.
-Woodcut is a technique where the artist carves into a block of wood, leaving raised areas to receive ink.
+A Pennsylvania native residing on the North Shore of Oahu since 2008, STEVEN KEAN is an artist working primarily in the woodcut method of relief printmaking.
+Woodcut is a technique where the artist carves into a block of wood leaving raised areas to receive ink.
 The inked block is then printed on paper.
-His work is a collection of coastal and wave studies utilizing this technique.
+Kean’s work is a collection of wave and coastal studies utilizing this technique.
 It is driven by a passion for the process and a love affair with the ocean.
-‘I hope to elicit a reaction in those who have felt that symbiotic connection with the ocean, and at the same time provide access to those who maybe have not had that experience.’
+The woodcut prints are an exploration into the dichotomy of stillness versus movement, translating a symbiotic connection between human and water into visual language.